eugenewebdevs/python-quick-start/Lesson1/README.md

 }
 ```

-in python the white space before the return tells the us this is in the function
+In python the white space before the return tells the us this is in the function
 I js the return is inside opening and closing curly braces to let us know.

 we also use the basics of modern programing